Dyo Xenoi: Season 1

 Konstantinos Markoras is a professor of ancient Greek drama who runs a minor theatre workshop.
 London-educated and cultivated, he is also a serious, snobbish, grumpy introvert who drinks copiously.
 He lives in Athens, near the Acropolis, with his strong-willed, conservative housekeeper Flora.
 The family is completed by his widowed mother Deni, a wealthy socialite, flighty but glamorous, sharp and resourceful, with an acerbic wit; she lives with her maid, a Russian named Marouska.

 As a favour to Deni's boyfriend, TV channel director Nikiforos, Konstantinos appears on the struggling, lightweight morning show Morning Smile, hosted by Marina Kountouratou, a mostly uneducated and slightly ditzy but cheerful and resilient girl with plenty of street smarts.
 There is strong and immediate attraction, but their vast differences make Konstantinos and Marina clash fiercely.

 Marina is the first to accept her feelings and as a pretense to get closer to Konstantinos schemes to enter his drama workshop, enlisting Deni and her highly intelligent editor and friend Tolis.
 Though she succeeds on a trial basis, the clashes continue.
 With time, they start changing each other for the better – while Deni mentors Marina, when she's not comically bickering with Flora over their characters and Konstantinos's girlfriend, Mina.

 The clashing culminates in a first kiss he tries to walk back, at which point they almost go their separate ways.
-After a passionate reunion at Deni's party, Marina returns to the workshop and resolves to make Konstantinos work for her affection, showing significant improvement amd almost leaving the school for another teacher, to his fury.
+After a passionate reunion at Deni's party, Marina returns to the workshop and resolves to make Konstantinos work for her affection, showing significant improvement and almost leaving the school for another teacher, to his fury.

 Helped by Tolis, Deni discovers Mina's affair with a singer and tries to blackmail her into leaving Konstantinos, but Flora blackmails Deni into stopping, in turn.
 Following a watershed moment of a knife attack while rehearsing, Konstantinos and Marina start an affair.
 While Tolis knows, Deni also finds out, and agrees with Marina to keep her knowledge secret.

 The couple begin having getaways and rehearsing intensively for Sophocles's Antigone.
 Smelling a rat, Flora quarrels with Konstantinos and temporarily moves in with Deni, driving her crazy.
 Marina leaves her (unbeknownst to her), serially cheating boyfriend, Lampis, and Deni distracts him away from Konstantinos.
 Despite their mutual feelings, Konstantinos's teaching zeal and inability to verbalise love enrage Marina.
 She leaves him and rejects his attempts to reconcile until they end up fighting again.
 Deni's scheme to reconcile them backfires.

 Thinking it's over, Konstantinos proposes to Mina on a whim.
 Deni tries everything to stop the wedding, to no avail.
 Though heartbroken, Marina rejects his pleadings to be together, only to find out she's pregnant.
 Mina finds out too and disappears on the wedding day.